StarRocks/starrocks/docs/table_design/Data_distribution.md

 - Bucketing

   Bucketing divides a partition into multiple more manageable parts called tablets, which is the smallest unit of storage that you can use and allocate.
 StarRocks uses a hash algorithm to bucket data.
 Data with the same hash value of the bucketing column is distributed to the same tablet.
 StarRocks creates multiple replicas (three by default) for each tablet to prevent data loss.
 These replicas are managed by a separate local storage engine.

-You must specify the bucketing column when you create a table.
+  **You must specify the bucketing column when you create a table.** Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created or a partition is added.
+You no longer need to manually set the number of buckets.
+For detailed information, see [determine the number of buckets](#determine-the-number-of-buckets).

 ## Partitioning methods